Codeine Addiction & Treatment

-Codeine is one of the most commonly used opioids in the world.
-It’s in the same class of intoxicants as heroin, but is found in common cough medicines and other relatively mild medications.
+Codeine, a commonly used prescription opioid, is found in common cough medicines and other relatively mild medications.
 It can be used for the treatment of pain and diarrhea and as a cough suppressant.

-- Itching or rash
+- Drowsiness or fatigue.

-- Weak pulse
+- Weak pulse.

 Anyone taking codeine should read the list of side effects and warnings carefully to determine which effects should warrant a call to the doctor or emergency medical treatment.